depscloud/deps.cloud/content/en/docs/data-model.md

 ## Database Schema

-The database schema is inspired by [EdgeStore](https://youtu.be/VZ-zJEWi-Vo?t=588) at [Dropbox](https://dropbox.tech/infrastructure/reintroducing-edgestore).
+The database schema was inspired by [EdgeStore](https://youtu.be/VZ-zJEWi-Vo?t=588) at [Dropbox](https://dropbox.tech/infrastructure/reintroducing-edgestore).
 With a few modifications, we were able to successfully model a dependency graph.
 Below, you will find a copy of a create table statement for MySQL.